Introduction

 Treatment / Management

-Management should provide causal treatment, which can often be difficult in severe head trauma.
+Definitive treatment should target the underlying CNS insult, though this may be challenging in cases of severe traumatic brain injury (TBI).
 The primary goal in managing diffuse injury to the CNS is to reduce ICP.
-Based on current pathophysiological hypotheses, cardiovascular therapy aims to increase the inotropic response through beta-adrenergic stimulation, and reducing pulmonary vascular resistance is essential.
+Based on current pathophysiological hypotheses, cardiovascular therapy aims to increase the inotropic response through beta-adrenergic stimulation, and efforts to reduce pulmonary vascular resistance are essential.
 Nitric oxide, used for this purpose, is experimental but may have beneficial effects.
+In the later stages of NPE, the cardiovascular and ventilation strategies used in acute respiratory distress syndrome (ARDS) will be required.[28]
+The administration of steroids remains controversial.[29][30][31](A1)

 Differential Diagnosis